monterail/monteway-flutter/doc/adr/0004-flavoring-with-environment-variables.md

 *Threats*:

-- Differences in whitespace handling between OSes and shells can cause weird build errors in remote build machines
+- Differences in whitespace handling between OSes and shells can cause cryptic build errors in remote build machines